SquadcastHub/terraform-provider-squadcast/README.md

 ### Squadcast personal refresh token
-You will need to create a [personal refresh token](https://app.squadcast.com) Once the token has been created, it must be exported in your environment as `SQUADCAST_TOKEN`.
+You will need to create a [personal refresh token](https://app.squadcast.com) Once the token has been created, it must be exported in your environment as `SQUADCAST_REFRESH_TOKEN`.